VikNeu/LV-CSF-flow-clear/README.md

 The `/analysis` scripts do contain the MATLAB scripts to obtain the metrics analysed in `/stats`, starting with the preprocessed images.
 `/data` contains all the relevant data tables used in `/stats`.
 `/stats` contains all the jupyter notebooks used for creating plots and statistics - The respective scripts are organized figurewise and should be ready to run.
+Don't forget to add the respective Mediation Toolbox Path into the mediation script manually